 While it’s true that women are 5 to 8 times more likely to develop thyroid dysfunction, men are not immune!

 I’ve worked with plenty of male patients who were dealing with thyroid issues.
-In fact, we have a great video on our YouTube channel with a testimonial from a male patient I worked with to reverse his Graves’ disease, which is the autoimmune form of hyperthyroidism.
+In fact, we have a great case study video from a male patient I worked with to reverse his Graves’ disease (the autoimmune form of hyperthyroidism).